 4. SERVICE CALLS: Service calls under this agreement will be performed during normal business hours at the installation address shown on the reverse side of this Agreement.
+Service calls that are requested to be performed outside of the Normal Business Hours of Monday-Friday 8:00am to 5:00pm MST will be at overtime (Per call) rates.
+If a service call is being performed during normal hours and runs past normal 5:00pm hours, the customer will not be charged for overtime.
 Customer agrees to promptly notify ACP of any requests for service, by contacting the ACP Service Department.
 During the performance of ACP's maintenance services, Customer agrees that ACP shall have the right to generate all copies/prints/faxes necessary to properly perform its service and credit Customer's account for the amount of all copies/prints/faxes used to perform this service.

 5. METER READINGS: Customer agrees to provide ACP true and accurate meter readings quarterly and in any reasonable manner requested by ACP.
 If accurate meter readings are not provided, ACP reserves the right to send an ACP representative to visually inspect such meter readings.
 Upon the election of ACP, Customer agrees to allow the installation of ACP electronic meter collection tool to collect meters where applicable at no additional cost